Critical Role: Tal'Dorei Campaign Setting: Critical Role

 Critical Role is an American web series in which a group of professional voice actors play Dungeons & Dragons with Mercer as the Dungeon Master and creator of the world Exandria.
-A number of licensed works based on the show have been created, such as the Critical Role: Tal'Dorei Campaign Setting and Critical Role: Vox Machina Origins.
+Within the campaign setting of Exandria, the continent of Tal'Dorei is the main setting of Critical Roles first campaign while the continent of Wildemount is the main setting of Critical Roles second campaign.

 Explorer's Guide to Wildemount

-Explorer's Guide to Wildemount (2020) is a sourcebook that details the continent of Wildemount from the Critical Role campaign setting for the 5th edition of the Dungeons & Dragons.
+Explorer's Guide to Wildemount (2020) is a sourcebook that details the continent of Wildemount for the 5th edition of the Dungeons & Dragons.
 Unlike the Critical Role: Tal'Dorei Campaign Setting, this sourcebook is considered "official" Dungeons & Dragons material since it was published by Wizards of the Coast.
 Wildemount was designed with an Eastern European influence – specifically, the Dwendalian Empire was inspired by 15th century Russia and Prussia, Xhorhas by 13th-century Romania, and the edges by 14th-century Spain.